 Find Hotels near LEGOLAND Discovery Centre Melbourne, Chadstone

 The last section contains the main play areas, cafes and cinema.
 We spend the majority of our time there.

 There are numerous LEGO play zones.
 One is dedicated to LEGO Friends…

-…a Duplo Farm play area with soft bricks and slide suitable for 2-5 years…
+…a Duplo Farm Adventure play area with soft flooring, toys and a soft climbing area suitable for 2-5 years…

 ….an earthquake building area using Duplo blocks…